shef1109/Election_Analysis/README.md

 ## Summary

+![Election Image]
-The analysis of the election show that:
+The analysis of the election results (as provided in the image above) show that:
 * There were 369,711 votes cast in the election.

 * The candidates were:
 	- Charles Casper Stockham
 	- Diana DeGette
 	- Raymon Anthony Doane

+* The county vote results were:
+	- Jefferson county received **10.5%** of the votes and _85,213_ number of votes.
+	- Denver county received **82.8%** of the votes	and _306,055_ number of votes.
+	- Arapahoe county received **6.7%** of the votes and _24,801_ number of votes.

+This data confirms that Denver county has the largest number of votes during this election.

 * The candidate results were:
 	- Charles Casper Stockham received **_23.0%_** of the vote and _85,213_ number of votes.
 	- Diana DeGette received **_73.8%_** of the vote and _272,892_ number of votes.